pzandre/django-blog/README.md

 2. You may need to also follow [this](https://docs.docker.com/engine/install/linux-postinstall/ "Post-installation steps for Linux") instructions to properly setup the Docker service.

+3. We'll use the script made by Philipp Schmieder, download the file "init-letsencrypt.sh" via [GitHub](https://github.com/wmnnd/nginx-certbot/ "Boilerplate for nginx with Let’s Encrypt on docker-compose") or using the following command:

+    `curl -L https://raw.githubusercontent.com/wmnnd/nginx-certbot/master/init-letsencrypt.sh > init-letsencrypt.sh`

-3. Run setup.sh shell script to set the database variables.
+4. Run setup.sh shell script to set the database variables.

     `$ ./setup.sh`

 You'll then be prompted to enter the Database name, username and password.

+If the application returns an error, check  with `ls -la` if the folders and subfolder inside `ssl/certbot/conf` are owned by root user.
+If it does, You'll have to enter `sudo chown $USER:USER` on every subfolder.
+If you are unsure if you missed something, just repeat `docker-compose up` at the root folder of this project.

+5. Create a Django superuser using the following command:

+    `docker exec -it django python src/manage.py createsuperuser`

+You'll be prompted to enter an username, email and password.

+6. Run the following command:

+    `docker exec -it django python src/manage.py collectstatic`

 This setup script was tested on a Linux environment, if you're trying to install on a different Operating System you can still set it up manually.

 ## Manual set-up (Windows, Mac or Linux, just for fun)
 ### There are few steps to manually install the application:

-1. Follow step 1 and 2 of the Automated Install above.
+1. Follow step 1, 2 and 3 of the Automated Install above.

 2. Create a file named ".env" at the root of this project (the same folder containing docker-compose.yml)